Dav1dyang/Little-Ambience/README.md

 Little Ambience takes the simulation of nature and senses, such as light and smell, to gently decorate a living space with a presence of a place or a person we care about and love.
 Mirroring the form it takes, Little Ambience interacts passively.

+Little Ambience draws inspiration from light and space artists such as James Turrell and Olafur Eliasson, as well as design and material-focused studios like CW&T and Teenage Engineering.

 ## Code

 The code is only for functionality testing.
 It is made specifically to run on ESP32 and a custom PCB.